coracle-social/pomade/README.md

 }
 ```

-The signer must then look up the corresponding `kind REGISTER` event and respond with a `kind PARTIAL_SIGNATURE` event:
+The signer must then look up the corresponding `kind REGISTER_REQUEST` event and respond with a `kind PARTIAL_SIGNATURE` event:

 ```typescript
 {